fangpenlin/realpython-guest-blog-bugbuzz/README.md

 ![Another debugger - ipdb](https://cloud.githubusercontent.com/assets/201615/7791008/8406135a-024c-11e5-91be-75673ad5c543.png)

 It's basically enhanced pdb, you have auto-complete, syntax highlight and mutiple lines displaying.
 But still, the way it works is still like pdb.
-You need to ask for trivials things while you debug.
+You need to ask for trivial things while you debug.

 There are actually more advance tools, like [Pydev](http://pydev.org), it's an IDE for Python based on Eclipse.
 Other similar IDEs can also provide better debugging experience.
 Although it's better experience, I still don't like IDE debugger for some reasons